MaxYari/OpenMWExperimentalMods/README.md

 Experimental mods for OpenMW, quite often made to test the latest OpenMW developmental features.

 ## How to install
-- Copy the "MaxYari" folder into your ".../Morrowind/Data Files/scripts/" folder.
-If "scripts" folder doesnt exist - create one.
+- Copy the "Data Files" folder into your ".../Morrowind" folder.
-- Register the "MaxYari/Experiments" folder in your data directories.
+- Register the "Data Files/scripts/MaxYari/Experiments" folder in your data directories.
 The most user-friendly way to do that is via OpenMW launcher "Data Directories" tab.
 Use "Append" button there.
 - After that enable the .omwscript file in "Content Files" tab of the launcher.
 Since this is a collection of mods - there will be multiple .omwscript files, I'm assuming you already know which mod you want to try/test.
 Enabling all of them at the same time might break something... or not.

 Have fun!